dyrector-io/dyrectorio/README.md

 dyrector.io is an open-source container management platform that helps software teams to manage releases & deployments efficiently.
 While non-specialists are enabled to manage these processes in a simplified, self-service manner, specialists can customize and manage containerized apps faster through the platform.

-Our product is a platform for:
+dyrectorio is the platform where:

 -   **DevOps & System Engineers** can build and manage robust cloud infrastructure
 -   **Engineers** can focus more on developing the product because self-service deployments are faster